-Dragon boating is a water sport that demands exceptional upper body strength, endurance, and flexibility.
+Dragon boating is a water sport that demands exceptional upper-body strength, endurance, and flexibility.
 But, like any other sport, it can also lead to injuries and pain.
-This article will discuss the key muscle groups used in dragon boating, common injuries and risks, effective treatments for injuries, and techniques for preventing injuries and enhancing performance.
+This article will discuss the key muscle groups used in dragon boating, common injuries, risks, effective treatments for injuries, and techniques for preventing injuries and enhancing performance.

 Dragon Boating: The Ultimate Upper Body Workout

 Dragon boating is an exhilarating team sport that requires the coordinated efforts of a team of paddlers to propel a long, narrow boat through the water.
 The sport’s unique paddling technique emphasizes the upper body muscles, particularly the shoulders, arms, chest, and back.
 The repetitive, high-intensity movements involved in dragon boating make it an excellent workout for building upper body strength, endurance, and power.

 Paddling Your Way to Safety: Common Dragon Boat Injuries and Risks

 Despite the many benefits of dragon boating, it can also put a lot of stress on the upper body, leading to a range of injuries.
 Some of the most common injuries in dragon boating include rotator cuff tears, tendinitis, and sprains/strains of the shoulders, arms, and back.
 Other risks include overuse injuries, heat stroke, and hypothermia.
 It’s essential to recognize the signs of these injuries and seek prompt medical attention.